 According to a new report, Apple has completed important production testing for its augmented reality (AR) and virtual reality (VR) headset.

 Citing information from the headset's suppliers, the device has reportedly completed the second phase of engineering validation testing (EVT 2) to ensure that the prototypes meet Apple's design goals and specifications.
 DigiTimes added added that the headset is expected to be released in late 2022.
-While Apple's headset was originally thought to launch later this year, a recent report by Mark Gurman (Bloomberg) cast doubt on whether the device will be released this year due to development issues.
-Nonetheless, Apple's headset project is said to be "close to launch," with the device mirroring the Apple Watch's development timeline in the period leading up to its launch.
-Rumors of Apple's work on the headset's operating system, realityOS, have been around since 2017.
+While Apple's headset was originally expected to launch this year, a recent report by Mark Gurman (Bloomberg) cast doubt on whether the device will be released this year due to development issues.
+Nevertheless, Apple's headset project is said to be "close to launch," with the device mirroring the Apple Watch's development schedule prior to its launch.
+Rumors about Apple's work on the headset's operating system, realityOS, have been circulating since 2017.

 Apple AR/VR headset could offer eye tracking, hand gesture control and more